datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 > > ~~~
 > > {: .sql}
 > {: .solution}
-> assuming that unknown lengths are 30 (as above).
 {: .challenge}

 `IFNULL` can be particularly useful in `JOIN`.
 When joining the `species` and